sachin-gupta/dkrhub-cinode-ubu/README.md

 In order to build the project in Travis CI following envirnment variables to be setup using it's project dashboard

-- DKRHUB_USER="Dockerhub username here
+- DKRHUB_USER="Dockerhub username here"
-- DKRHUB_PASS="Dockerhub password here
+- DKRHUB_PASS="Dockerhub password here"
-- DKRHUB_PROJ="Name of dockerhub project
+- DKRHUB_PROJ="Name of dockerhub project"
-- DKRHUB_REPO='DKRHUB_USER/DKRHUB_PROJ'
+- DKRHUB_REPO="DKRHUB_USER/DKRHUB_PROJ"
-- AUTH_EMAIL="Email of author for notifications
+- AUTH_EMAIL="Email of author for notifications"